• Skip to primary navigation

 Very simply, every year we engage thousands of people of all ages with their local environment where they make a positive difference to their community.

-National Grid has a network of environmental education centres across the UK, all sited on land owned by the company adjacent to substations.
+National Grid has a network of environmental education centres across the UK, all sited on land adjacent to substations owned by the company.
 They are centres of excellence for environmental education and have been developed in partnership with local authorities and environmental charities.
 The environment centres help to meet National Grid’s commitment to operating as a socially and environmentally responsible business, through mitigating the impact of substations on rural environments.
 They also help by improving the environmental status and biodiversity of the land on which we operate and demonstrating community investment by providing work for staff and volunteers.

 • Keep in touch